DanielSkorov/ReservoirSimulation/README.md

 This library allows to run the stability test, flash calculations, determine the saturation pressure or temperature, cricondenbar or cricondentherm, and construct the phase envelope for a multicomponent mixture based on the PT-thermodynamics.
 It also provides the function to calculate the critical point for the VT-thermodynamics.

-Using the library, one can simulate some laboratory experiments such as the Constant Volume Depletion (CVD) and the Constant Composition Expansion (CCE).
+Using the library, one can simulate some laboratory experiments such as the Constant Volume Depletion (CVD), the Constant Composition Expansion (CCE) and the Differential Liberation (DL).

 For now, only the modified Peng-Robinson equation of state is supported.
 In the future, the [CPA](https://doi.org/10.1021/ie9600203) and [ePC-SAFT](https://doi.org/10.1016/j.fluid.2021.112967) equations of state will be added.